kvutien/Project-Wonderful_Life-Machu_Picchu/README.md

 ![Overall View](./images/wonderful_life_overall.png)

 There are 2 actors in this demo, the Person in Need and the International Helper Organization.
 Note that in real life and in Machu Picchu there are more actors.
-- Person in Need sumbmits its profile in free text to International Helper Organization
+- **Person in Need** submits its profile in free text to **International Helper Organization**
-- International Helper Organization does the embedding, store i-on IPFS the original profiel text and the vector
+- **International Helper Organization** does the embedding, store i-on IPFS the original profiel text and the vector
 - When the IPFS CID are received, it stores them on blockchain
-- When International Helper Organization receives a Program Sheet of a helper Program, it makes the embedding of it and matches the vector with the closest profiles of Person in Need.
+- When **International Helper Organization** receives a Program Sheet of a helper Program, it makes the embedding of it and matches the vector with the closest profiles of Person in Need.

 ### State Machine Profile Embedding Agent